-Public reports are disclosure documents in accordance with the title and history of a home or property.
+Disclosure documents in accordance with the title and history of a home or property.

-Most common qualifying ratios are debt-to-income ratios and these are used by mortgage lenders to qualify a potential buyer for a home loan.
+The most common qualifying ratios are debt-to-income ratios and these are used by mortgage lenders to qualify a potential buyer for a home loan.

-Properties that are not new or newly built and are sold by the home owner.
+Properties that are not new or newly built and are sold by the homeowner.